2 <!DOCTYPE article PUBLIC

 2125 new master by examining the list of peers it has seen pings from

-2126 and determines which of these and itself is the "best" candidate
+2126 and determines which of these and itself is the "best

 2128 highest uptime (the highest IP address is used as a tie-breaker